jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 Q: [unintelligible]

 A: Oh, yes.
 Everything.
-They are poisoning them, making them very, you know, unable to focus and concentrate.
-Also, you know, the FDA says your protein level should be 9 to 12%.
+They are poisoning them, making them very unable to focus and concentrate.
+Also, the FDA says your protein level should be 9 to 12%.
 Hello?
 You need a lot more protein to be able to deal with a lot of toxicity in the system.
 So in an environment like ours, you know, the diet should be at least, you know, 15% protein.
 Minimum 15% protein, calorie-wise.
-And, you know, fat should be 80%.
+And fat should be 80%.
 Carbohydrates only 5.

 Q: In the 60s, they had the four food groups and all that, and then they changed it to that pyramid.
 I'm like, who decided that?

+A: The USDA.

-You know, like all of a sudden it's all grains and vegetables.
+Q: Like all of a sudden it's all grains and vegetables.
 And then a tiny bit of protein at the top.
 It used to be 25%.

 Q: So the masses, they can't afford the protein, so they eat carbohydrates and small [unintelligible].